Azure/retail-ai-enhanced-search/docs/02_b_FrontendStepbyStep.md

 ### Step 6 -> Processing results via DataCard.jsx
 The results are returned to **[DataCard.jsx](/src/spa/src/components/DataCard.jsx)** file that is responsible to show the JSON results of the search in a readable format for the website.

 The [SPA Folder](../src/spa/src/components/)contains various components to implement the frontend interface of a REACT website.
-To modify these components it implicit that the developer is familiar working on REACT code and working with SPA components.The [dockerfile](/src/spa/Dockerfile)is responsible for creating the API container.
+To modify these components it implicit that the developer is familiar working on REACT code and working with SPA components.

 $${\color{red} FOR PROD}$$